TycheSoftwares/auto-add-to-cart-rules/readme.txt

 === Auto Add To Cart Rules ===
-Contributors: shasvat
+Contributors: shasvat, tychesoftwares, kartikparmar
-Tags: add to cart, free product, woocommerce
+Tags: automatically add product, add product automatically, adding woocommerce product, automatically add WooCommerce product to cart
 Author URI: https://www.tychesoftwares.com/
 Requires at least: 5.2
-Tested up to: 5.2
+Tested up to: 5.3.2
-Requires PHP: 4.3
+Requires PHP: 5.6
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://www.paypal.me/TycheSoftwares

-Plugin is useful in woocommerce to automatically add the product to the cart when different conditions are matched.
+Plugin is useful in WooCommerce to automatically add the product to the cart when different conditions are matched.

 == Description ==

-This plugin is very usefull for the woocommerce store owners to automatically add the products to the cart based on the different scenarios when
+This plugin is very usefull for the WooCommerce store owners to automatically add the products to the cart based on the different scenarios when

 the particular conditions are matched the products selected for the particular scenarios will be added automatically to the cart..